How do I make an appointment?

 Will therapy be like a conversation?

-It might feel like what you are carrying is 'too much' but that does not mean that your therapist will think YOU are too much.
-We will look carefully at where these ideas come from and I welcome you to come to therapy as you are, whether that's tired, feeling extremely low, unable to know what to talk about or maybe you are angry.
+It might feel like what you are carrying is 'too much' but that does not mean I will think YOU are too much.
+We will look carefully at where these ideas come from and I welcome you to come to therapy as you are, whether that's tired, feeling extremely low, lost for words or maybe angry.

 If you have any questions which I have not covered, please ask me.
 However, if you are ready to make your appointment, please contact me now on the details below.